How to Become a Police Officer in Nebraska

 Police Departments in Nebraska

-Lincoln is the capital of Nebraska and is also the state’s second largest city.
-The Lincoln Police Department is dedicated to serving and protecting the residents of the city and hires only the most qualified recruits to join the team.
+Lincoln is the capital of Nebraska and is also the state’s second-largest city.
+The Lincoln Police Department is dedicated to serving and protecting the residents of the city and hires only the most qualified recruits to join the team, using the state’s PSAC requirements for sworn officers as guidelines.
 To find the best, the department begins the hiring process with a written test.
 Those who pass the test can then take the physical fitness test.
 With both completed successfully, candidates must then pass an oral interview.
 The best possible recruits are then put through medical, polygraph, psychological, and drug tests and are subjected to an extensive background check.
+The starting salary for Lincoln police officers is $53,944 per year.6

 Police Training Academies in Nebraska

-The state runs just one main campus for basic law enforcement training at the NLETC, which is located in Grand Island.
+The Nebraska PSAC runs just one main campus for basic law enforcement training at the NLETC, which is located in Grand Island.
 All recruits to agencies within the state must attend this academy for basic training.
 Individual agencies may require further training for their new recruits beyond the basic academy.
 The training academy for new troopers hired by the Nebraska State Patrol is also situated on the NLETC campus in Grand Island.
+For more information about police training in Nebraska, visit the PSAC website.

 Nebraska Police Jobs Outlook

-Nebraska police officers and sheriff’s deputies earn, on average, $52,310 per year.2 The outlook for new jobs in law enforcement in Nebraska is good, with the number of positions expected to grow by 4.4% from now through 2022.5 This means that there will be an average of 110 new jobs opening up each year for hopeful new recruits to Nebraska law enforcement agencies.5
+Nebraska police officers and sheriff’s deputies earn, on average, $57,090 per year.2 The outlook for new jobs in law enforcement in Nebraska is good, with the number of positions expected to grow by 5.6% through 2026.7 An average of 210 average annual openings are expected in Nebraska law enforcement agencies during this time period, comprised of both new openings and replacements.5

 Police and Sheriff Patrol Officer Salary in Nebraska